The Impact Report allows educators to explore how many standards students have demonstrated proficiency in as they play DreamBox Math.

 - Click Select or the entire DreamBox Impact tile.

-The report data for each metric is broken down based on average student lesson completion per week, which is grouped into three categories:
+The report data is broken down based on average student lesson completion per week, which is grouped into three categories:

 - 0 to 2 or fewer lessons per week